sphinx-contrib/sphinxcontrib-towncrier/README.rst

 sphinxcontrib-towncrier
 =======================

-An RST directive for injecting a Towncrier-generated changelog draft containing fragments for the unreleased (next) project version
+An RST directive for injecting a Towncrier-generated changelog draft containing fragments for the unreleased (next) project version.

 How to use this?